NJIT-CS490-SP21/project1-oo89/README.md

 7. On the method that save the song lyrics in order to be used then I had some problem with the JSON response.
 I solved this issue by paying more attention to the actual response to acces the elements I wanted.

+8. At the beginning of the project I had problems with the CSS file as after each change to it not changes were showed in the website.
+The solution to that was to change the name of the CSS file each time you want to see anything new.
+It is important to clarify that if you uses a file name that you already used in a previous version the program will run as it was at that time, because the file is saved in cache.

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## More Info for each py files